RichieTheDev/RichieTheDev/README.md

 ## 🙋 About Me.

-- 🙋‍♂️ I currently work with **TAILWINDCSS,REACT JS,React-Reveal,AOS,ScrollSnap,REACT-TYPED,Javascript**
+- 🙋‍♂️ I currently work with **TAILWINDCSS,REACT JS,Javascript and Animation Libraries**
-- 🌱 I’m currently learning **React Js** **Context API** and how to make my sites even more appealing with animation Libraries
+- 🌱 I’m currently learning **React Js** **REDUX** and how to make my sites even more appealing with animation Libraries
 - 💞️ I’m currently available for **Freelance work** or to **collaborate in Junior roles as a Developer**
 - 📫 You can Reach me via email on **richiemomodu@gmail.com** or Twitter **@_richierankin**
 - 👀 I have alot of Hobbies but my favorite is cooking up codes for a beautiful Web Experience